 The Elgin Newspaper and Vital Record’s Index is a searchable database of articles from the Courier News and Daily Herald for articles concerning Elgin.
 Try a keyword search for a name, place, or subject.

-The Elgin Genealogical Society Volunteers are happy to assist you on your next genealogy research project.
-For more information you can contact the Elgin Genealogical Society via Email at elgingenealogy@gmail.com.
+The Elgin Genealogical Society Volunteers are happy to assist you with your next genealogy research project.
+For more information, you can email the Elgin Genealogical Society at elgingenealogy@gmail.com.